Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Overview

-The Great Barrier Reef stretches more than 2,300 kilometres along the Queensland coast — the largest coral reef system on Earth.
-Cairns is one of the main gateways, with the outer reef accessible in roughly 90 minutes by fast catamaran.
-Out there, the visibility improves dramatically, the coral is healthier and more diverse, and you're swimming with the full cast: parrotfish, clownfish, giant clams, reef sharks, sea turtles, and manta rays if you're lucky.
+The Great Barrier Reef stretches more than 2,300 kilometres along the Queensland coast — the largest coral reef system on Earth, a UNESCO World Heritage Area, and the Sea Country of more than 70 Traditional Owner groups.
+Cairns is one of the principal gateways, with the outer reef accessible in roughly 90 minutes by fast catamaran.
+Out there, the visibility improves dramatically, the coral is more diverse, and you're swimming with the full cast: parrotfish, clownfish, giant clams, reef sharks, sea turtles, Māori wrasse and — if you're very lucky — manta rays.

 Tour Snapshot

-DurationFull day — approximately 10 hours (including transit)
+DurationFull day — approximately 10 hours including transit

 DepartureCairns Reef Fleet Terminal, daily